Published May 24, 2024

 The journey begins with choosing the type of school that aligns with your family's needs and aspirations.
 There are a few options:

-International schools are dotted around the country, providing curriculums like the International Baccalaureate (IB), which might be familiar to your children.
+• International schools are dotted around the country, providing curriculums like the International Baccalaureate (IB), which might be familiar to your children.
 These schools are perfect for families who might not stay long-term or prefer an international curriculum.

-However, if you are envisioning a longer stay, local Dutch schools could be a golden opportunity for your children to truly blend into the Dutch way of life.
+• Local Dutch schools could be a golden opportunity for your children to truly blend into the Dutch way of life.
 Picture this: your kids cycling to school, fluently chatting in Dutch, and experiencing local traditions firsthand.

 Start your search with online platforms and local resources.
 Keywords like schoolwijzer and scholen combined with your city of residence can open up a wealth of information.
 Larger cities often have dedicated platforms to guide you, whereas, in smaller towns, you might need to engage more directly with local communities or use national databases like the Scholen op de Kaart (Schools on the Map) website.